Howard Beck

 At the Los Angeles Daily News, Beck covered the Los Angeles Lakers.
 With the New York Times, Beck covered the New York Knicks for most of his tenure with a brief assignment to the Brooklyn Nets during their first season in Brooklyn.
 In the fall of 2013 Howard left the New York Times for the Bleacher Report to be their national NBA writer.
 In the fall of 2020 Bleacher Report stopped publishing BR Magazine and laid off various employees including Beck.

 From 2017 to 2020, Beck also created and hosted The Full 48 podcast.
-Guests included NBA commissioner Adam Silver, Actor, Kelly Aucoin, LA Lakers owner Jeanie Buss, Counting Crows lead singer, Adam Duritz and others.
+Guests included NBA commissioner Adam Silver, actor Kelly Aucoin, Los Angeles Lakers owner Jeanie Buss, Counting Crows lead singer Adam Duritz and others.
+Beck is now also a co-host on the Ringers ‘real ones’ podcast on a Monday where he, Raja Bell, and Logan Murdock discuss the current NBA.

 Howard was raised in California and graduated from the University of California, Davis where he served as editor in chief for the California Aggie newspaper.
 He currently resides in Brooklyn, New York.